Privacy and personal data protection (English)

 How we protect and use information

-The entire Get on Board portal is protected by 128-bit SSL encryption, the industry standard for protecting sensitive information.
+The Get on Board portal is protected by 128-bit SSL encryption, the industry standard for protecting sensitive information.

 We use the information collected in the following manner: